drakmaniso/old-cozely/README.md

 By order of priority, the API aims for:

-- simplicity of implementation (i.e. keep it small and manageable, avoid unnecessary abstractions),
+- simplicity of implementation (keep it small and manageable, avoid unnecessary abstractions),
-- ease of use (e.g. to minimize boiler-plate code),
+- ease of use (minimize boiler-plate code),
 - and, only when not in contradiction with the first two points, efficiency.